mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 Numerics
 ~~~~~~~~

-The trainer automatically handles multiple precision types, either as ``fp32`` or for GPUs,
+The trainer automatically handles multiple precision types such as ``fp32`` or, for GPUs,
-``amp`` for automatic mixed precision, which is pytorch's built-in methods of training
+``amp`` (automatic mixed precision), which is PyTorch's built-in method for training
 in 16-bit floating point.
 For more details on ``amp``, see :mod:`torch.cuda.amp` and
 the paper by `Micikevicius et al, 2018 <https://arxiv.org/abs/1710.03740>`__